Claude Bourbonnais: Racing in Europe

 Bourbonnais also tried his luck racing in Europe.
-The Canadian attempted to race in the final two rounds of the 1990 International Formula 3000 Championship.
-At the Bugatti Circuit 34 drivers tried to qualify for the 25 racing spots.
+He attempted to race in the final two rounds of the 1990 International Formula 3000 Championship.
+At the Bugatti Circuit, 34 drivers tried to qualify for the 25 racing spots.
 Bourbonnais set the 29th fastest time, therefore he did not qualify for the race.
 A second attempt came at Circuit Paul Armagnac.
-Again Bourbonnais failed to qualify.
-Both times Bourbonnais drove Pacific Racing entered Lola T90/50 cars powered by Mugen Honda engines.
+Again, Bourbonnais failed to qualify.
+Both times, Bourbonnais drove Pacific Racing entered Lola T90/50 cars powered by Mugen Honda engines.

 For 1991, Bourbonnais signed with Courage Competition to race in the 1991 World Sportscar Championship.
 The team ran a Cougar C26S which contested the C2 class, for cars built according to 1991 Group C regulations.
 At the 1991 430 km of Monza the Canadian made his debut alongside Michel Trollé.
 The duo finished tenth overall.
-At the 24 Hours of Le Mans the team was joined by Marco Brand.
+At the 24 Hours of Le Mans, the team was joined by Marco Brand.
 The team retired after 293 laps.

 Return to the U.S.

-In 1992 Bourbonnais had his racing season split between the U.S. and Great Britain.
-In the Atlantic Championship Bourbonnais raced at the Canadian rounds of the now unified championship.
-The Canadian finished thirteenth at Montreal and seventh at Trois-Rivieres.
+In 1992, Bourbonnais had his racing season split between the U.S. and Great Britain.
+In the Atlantic Championship, Bourbonnais raced at the Canadian rounds of the now unified championship.
+He finished thirteenth at Montreal and seventh at Trois-Rivieres.
 The fast racer also ran a partial British Formula 3000 in 1992.
-After a third place at Donington Park Bourbonnais was forced out of the series due to a lack of sponsors.
+After a third place at Donington Park, Bourbonnais was forced out of the series due to a lack of sponsors.

 Having secured enough funding, provided by Player's cigarettes, Bourbonnais returned to the Atlantic Championship in 1993.
 The Forsythe/Green Racing entered driver won seven races.
-In the end Bourbonnais was beaten to the championship by only four points to fellow Canadian David Empringham.
+In the end, Bourbonnais was beaten to the championship by only four points to fellow Canadian David Empringham.

 CART

 Bourbonnais first races in a major championship were in the 1994 PPG Indy Car World Series, sanctioned by CART.
-The Canadian made his debut in the third round of the championship, the Grand Prix of Long Beach.
-The racer was entered by the short lived ProFormance Motorsports which existed only throughout 1993 and 1994 entering, Scott Pruett, John Paul, Jr. and Bourbonnais.
+He made his debut in the third round of the championship, the Grand Prix of Long Beach.
+He was entered by the short lived ProFormance Motorsports which existed only throughout 1993 and 1994 entering, Scott Pruett, John Paul, Jr. and Bourbonnais.
 His debut was short cut by a broken exhaust in his Chevrolet powered Lola T93/00 after 24 laps.

-Later in the season Bourbonnais returned with McCormack Motorsports.
+Later in the season, Bourbonnais returned with McCormack Motorsports.
 The driver suffered a single car crash at Toronto.
 Technical difficulties prevented finishes for Bourbonnais at Mid-Ohio, Vancouver and Road America.